-- To support and embed a culture of well-being and to live our purpose to "make life better," we hosted Inclusion Circle discussions on topics related to mental health and well-being. - To support the well-being of our employees, we designate one Friday each month as a meeting-free Friday. - In 2022, we recommitted to official flexible work policies. - We reduced thermal incidents by 55% in 2022 as compared to the prior year. - In 2022, we achieved an employee Total Recordable Incidence Rate ("TRIR") of 0.33 and a Lost-Time Incidence Rate ("LTIR") of 0.14.
+- To support and embed a culture of well-being and to live our purpose to "make life better," we hosted Inclusion Circle discussions on topics related to mental health and well-being. - To support the well-being of our employees, we designate one Friday each month as a meeting-free Friday. - In 2022, we recommitted to official flexible work policies. - We reduced thermal incidents by 55% in 2022 as compared to the prior - In 2022, we achieved an employee Total Recordable Incidence Rate ("TRIR") of 0.33 and a Lost-Time Incidence Rate ("LTIR") of 0.14.
 While we did not meet our internal 2022 global targets of 0.28 for TRIR and 0.09 for LTIR for employees, we had the same or fewer total cases in both categories compared to 2021.
 Although we missed our targets in 2022, we continue to perform at high safety levels for food manufacturing companies. - In 2022, our employees experienced zero reported injuries (i.e., were injury-free) in 68% of our global locations.
 In addition, 89% of our non-manufacturing facilities were employee injury-free.

-- - with over 10% of our global employees registered as members and hosted our second BRG Leadership Forum for all nine BRGs. - We launched two new BRGs known as ADAPT (Asian Diaspora and Pacific Islanders Together) and SERVE (Serving Ingredion's Veterans and Military Families). - In 2022, our employees experienced zero reported lost-time cases (i.e., no cases that required a lost day of work) in 80% of our locations. - We achieved key milestones with the following number of years since a losttime case was reported: - 10 Years Barranquilla, Colombia - 10 Years Mehran, Pakistan - 10 Years Ban Kao Dien, Thailand - 5 Years Alcantara, Brazil - 5 Years Shanghai, China 1 - 5 Years Banglen, Thailand 1 - Many other locations also have not experienced a lost-time case for multiple vears. - For the 13th consecutive year, our Kalasin, Thailand plant earned The Outstanding Organization Award for Safety, Environmental and Occupational Health workplace at the national level (Platinum). - 100% of our food manufacturing facilities are certified by the Global Food Safety Initiative (GFSI), which is considered to be the "gold standard" in food safety.
+- In 2022, our employees experienced zero reported lost-time cases (i.e., no cases that required a lost day of work) in 80% of our locations.

+- We achieved key milestones with the following number of years since a losttime case was reported:

+- 10 Years Barranquilla, Colombia

+- 10 Years Mehran, Pakistan

+- 10 Years Ban Kao Dien, Thailand

+- 5 Years Alcantara, Brazil

+- 5 Years Shanghai, China

+- 5 Years Banglen, Thailand

+- Many other locations also have not experienced a lost-time case for multiple vears.

+- For the 13th consecutive year, our Kalasin, Thailand plant earned The Outstanding Organization Award for Safety, Environmental and Occupational Health workplace at the national level (Platinum).

+- 100% of our food manufacturing facilities are certified by the Global Food Safety Initiative (GFSI), which is considered to be the "gold standard" in food safety.